 Aside from slightly relieved about not having to entertain the kids all day (we don’t blame you!), you may be stressing out about the huge cost burden that comes with kitting your kids out in a new school uniform.
+Sometimes, you have to buy a uniform directly from the school which can be rather costly, but you can keep costs down if you choose to order from a School Uniform Shop Online.
+Shopping around for school essentials rather than buying them directly can often be more affordable.
 Here is some interesting information from our friends at Postie+.

 New research undertaken by PureProfile on behalf of Postie+ reveals a whopping 88 per cent of Kiwi families experience financial stress due to buying uniforms at the start of a new year.
 As a result of this stress, families are being forced to make a number of sacrifices.
 Almost a quarter of the parents surveyed (22%) were found to be sacrificing basic necessities such as food, electricity,clothing, and personal hygiene in order to cater for their children’s hefty back to school needs.